giladnavot/cibuildwheel/.swm/overview-of-building-for-windows.rqoi2s3o.sw.md

 ---
 title: Overview of Building for Windows
 ---
 Building for Windows in cibuildwheel involves a series of steps to prepare, compile, and package Python wheels.
-It starts with the `build` function, which retrieves Python configurations for the build using the `get_python_configurations` function.
+It starts with the <SwmToken path="/cibuildwheel/windows.py" pos="336:2:2" line-data="def build(options: Options, tmp_path: Path) -&gt; None:">`build`</SwmToken> function, which retrieves Python configurations for the build using the <SwmToken path="/cibuildwheel/windows.py" pos="81:2:2" line-data="def get_python_configurations(">`get_python_configurations`</SwmToken> function.
 These configurations are based on the build selector and architectures provided.

-The `build` function also sets up the build environment for each Python configuration.
+The <SwmToken path="/cibuildwheel/windows.py" pos="336:2:2" line-data="def build(options: Options, tmp_path: Path) -&gt; None:">`build`</SwmToken> function also sets up the build environment for each Python configuration.
 This includes installing the appropriate Python version, setting up virtual environments, and installing build tools.
-The `setup_python` function is used for this purpose.
+The <SwmToken path="/cibuildwheel/windows.py" pos="220:2:2" line-data="def setup_python(">`setup_python`</SwmToken> function is used for this purpose.

 For cross-compilation, additional setup is required.
-The `setup_setuptools_cross_compile` function is used to set up the environment for setuptools, and the `setup_rust_cross_compile` function is used for Rust.
+The <SwmToken path="/cibuildwheel/windows.py" pos="143:2:2" line-data="def setup_setuptools_cross_compile(">`setup_setuptools_cross_compile`</SwmToken> function is used to set up the environment for setuptools, and the <SwmToken path="/cibuildwheel/windows.py" pos="191:2:2" line-data="def setup_rust_cross_compile(">`setup_rust_cross_compile`</SwmToken> function is used for Rust.
 These functions configure the environment variables and settings necessary for cross-compilation.

 Once the environment is set up, the wheel is built using the appropriate build frontend (pip or build).
 If the wheel is successfully built, it is added to a list of built wheels.
 If any step in the build process fails, an error is raised and the build process is halted.